serenity-is/docs/README.md

 ## Background

 > This part was originally written for a CodeProject article as an introduction to Serenity.
-It was rejected with the reason that it didn't contain enough code.
+The article was rejected with the reason that it didn't contain enough code.
 You can safely skip to next chapter, if you don't like reading history :)

 We, developers, are all solving the same sets of problems everyday.
 Just like college students working on their problem books.